thomasbridge74/100-days-of-nautobot-archive/Day001_Development_Setup/README.md

 Included in the Codespace is the code from [nautobot-docker-compose](https://github.com/nautobot/nautobot-docker-compose/) repository.
 Our Codespace is launched with the docker-in-docker feature to allow us run Nautobot as well as the necessary components in containers.

 The following instructions will be typed in at the terminal window.

+> [!TIP]
+> If you try to copy and paste commands to the Codepsace terminal window, it will ask for permission for the first time.
+Please allow it.

 - Change directory to where the nautobot docker-compose code is: